This site contains no information about the edibility or toxicity of mushrooms.

 are white.
 Stem

 is pallid yellow, sometimes tinged with orange, tall and usually thin, more or less equal or tapering slightly downwards.
-It is sticky below the ring zone.
-The mushroom has no ring.
+The mushroom has no ring, but it has a superior ring-like swelling.
+It is sticky below that zone.

 on the www.first-nature.com web site.